The Icelandic National Commission for UNESCO

 Iceland joined UNESCO in June 1964 and the Icelandic National Commission for UNESCO was established in May 1966.

-The Icelandic National Commission for UNESCO is seated within the Icelandic Ministry of Education, Science and Culture.
-The seven members of the Commission are appointed by the Minister for Education, Science and Culture for a period of four years.
+The Icelandic National Commission for UNESCO is seated within the Ministry of Culture and Business Affairs.
+The seven members of the Commission are appointed by the Minister for Culture and Business Affairs for a period of four years.
 The Icelandic National Commission for UNESCO provides advice to the Icelandic Government on UNESCO-related matters and raises awareness in Iceland about UNESCO and its work.

 There are many actors working with UNESCO-related matters in Iceland: NGOs, individuals who perform expert tasks within UNESCO, scientific bodies or academics, or are involved with, for example, the World Heritage sites, Creative Cities or UNESCO- UNITWIN network and Category 2 Centres.